DontrP/people-analytics-etl-oracle-airflow/README.md

 * training_and_development_data.csv

 ### Airflow & Dependencies
-Python dependencies are listed in [requirements.txt](requirements.txt), including Airflow, Airflow providers for Oracle, Docker, Pandas, SQLAlchemy, and cx_Oracle.
+* Python dependencies are listed in [requirements.txt](requirements.txt), including Airflow, Airflow providers for Oracle, Docker, Pandas, SQLAlchemy, and cx_Oracle.
-[airflow-docker/Dockerfile](airflow-docker/Dockerfile) sets up the Airflow environment on python:3.9-slim-buster and installs necessary dependencies.
+* [airflow-docker/Dockerfile](airflow-docker/Dockerfile) sets up the Airflow environment on python:3.9-slim-buster and installs necessary dependencies.

+### Database Connections in DAGs
+DAGs use OracleHook or OracleOperator to execute SQL scripts on Oracle Database.
+Connection details (host, port, user, password, service name) are configured in Airflow Connections.

+### Data Architecture: Medallion Layers
+* Bronze: Raw data ingestion; tables closely match the source CSV structure.
+* Silver: Cleaned and transformed data; additional columns are derived, and data from multiple sources is combined.
+* Gold: Analytics-ready layer; aggregates and structured tables for reporting, often in star schema format.

 ## Thai Version